What is a Glazier?

 Glazier Required Skills

-When polled, Glaziers say the following skills are most frequently used in their jobs:
+Glaziers state the following job skills are important in their day-to-day work.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.